dsandifer7/SDEV220GroupProject/README.md

 9. Click Merge pull request when ready
 This pulls the latest updates from  into your sandbox branch, keeping your work current without affecting .

+I added a login page html file in my sandbox if you want to check it out its nothing much just a sign in sign up form with some css and javascript